Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experiments with data leakage

 \section{Experiments with data leakage}

 In this section, we investigate the effects of data leakage across multiple datasets by designing experiments that fit their unique structures.
-Earlier, we showed using a toy problem that data leakage produces overoptimistic results, which are not suitable for decision-making.
+Earlier, in Section \ref{sec:toyexample}, we showed using a toy problem that data leakage produces overoptimistic results, which are not suitable for decision-making.
 We now present similar findings using real data.

 Although previous studies have investigated data leakage in bearing diagnosis, to the best of our knowledge, no prior work has done so solely by altering the test set.
 In our proposed experiments, we address this by keeping the training set---and thus the model---fixed, while modifying only the test set.
 This is important since changing both sets introduces a confounding factor: it becomes impossible to know whether a given result is inferior because leakage was avoided or because training diversity was reduced.
 We eliminate this confounding factor with our setup, in which the presence or absence of data leakage is determined entirely by the test set composition.
-This approach also explains why our no-leakage results differ from those presented in Section 5, as we designed specific experiments for each dataset according to its inherent limitations.
+This approach also explains why our no-leakage results differ from those presented in Section \ref{sec:experiments}, as we designed specific experiments for each dataset according to its inherent limitations.
+We emphasize that the results presented in this section are not directly comparable to those in Section \ref{sec:experiments}, as both the training and test sets differ between these experimental settings.

-Our experimental design for all datasets contrasts a leakage-free evaluation protocol with common but flawed partitioning methods that introduces data leakage.